$0 South Dakota Foster Care Quick-Start Checklist

 Emergency placements — calls in the middle of the night, short decision windows — are common in the South Dakota system.
 The licensing specialist will discuss with you what types of placements you're prepared to accept: age range, sibling groups, medical complexity, children with ICWA status.

 The South Dakota Foster Care Licensing Guide includes a step-by-step timeline framework, the complete home inspection checklist, and a document tracking sheet so you can manage the parallel steps without missing anything.
-Getting organized in the first two weeks determines whether you finish in the realistic 4-month range or spend the better part of a year waiting on things you could have started earlier.
+Getting organized early helps you stay within the typical 3-to-6-month range rather than waiting on steps you could have started earlier.

 Get Your Free South Dakota Foster Care Quick-Start Checklist